KravitzLab/Optogenetic-identification-script/README.md

 To use scripts: <br>
 1. Download the .m files from the laser_shuffle_scripts directory<br>
-2. Follow instructions in laser_shuffle_readme file
+2. Follow instructions in laser_shuffle_readme file.
+A sample data file is provided.